Menglong (Vincent) Guan

 About Me

 My research is in Behavioral and Experimental Economics and Applied Microeconomic Theory, focusing on information economics, complexity, and bounded rationality.
-I use various methods in my research: applied theory, lab and online experiments, reduced-form analysis, structural estimation, and statistical machine learning.

 CV: link